MacsiDigital/laravel-zoom/README.md

 ### resultSet

 The all and get functions return a resultSet which is an enhanced Laravel Collection.
-Like collections we can call the toArray and toJson functions, which places the data in a 'data' field and adds some meta information on total records and page information.
+Like collections, we can call the toArray and toJson functions, which places the data in a 'data' field and adds some meta information on total records and page information.

 ``` php
     // toArray()